-OUR STRATEGIC PLANNING APPROACH
+OUR STRATEGIC PLANNING PROCESS

 For generations, the Grandview Heights Schools community has played an integral role in supporting the success of our students and schools.
 As we seek to prepare the next generation for this rapidly changing world, it is critically important that our schools adjust and adapt to meet the needs of our students today and tomorrow.